Overview of Microsoft Graph

 What can you do with Microsoft Graph?

-- Looks at your next meeting and helps you prepare for it by providing profile information for attendees, including their job titles and managers, as well as information about the latest documents and projects they're working on, and people they're collaborating with.
+- Looks at your next meeting and helps you prepare for it by providing profile information for attendees, including their job titles and managers, as well as information about the latest documents they're working on, and people they're collaborating with.

 - Scans your calendar, and suggests the best times for the next team meeting.